Chart Color Schemes

 Health performance in Bagdad is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Bagdad faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
-Multiple health conditions impact both younger and older age groups, with private health cover at approximately 51% compared to the national average of 55.7%.
+Bagdad faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Several health conditions affect both younger and older age groups, with approximately 51% of Bagdad's total population (~797 people) having private health cover, compared to the national average of 55.7%.

-Mental health issues affect 11.3% of residents, while arthritis impacts 10.9%.
-61.7% report no medical ailments, close to Rest of Tas.'s 62.0%.
-Working-age individuals face notable health challenges due to high chronic condition rates.
-The area has 17.1% residents aged 65 and over (268 people), lower than Rest of Tas.'s 24.9%.
-Senior health outcomes align with national rankings, similar to the general population.
+The most prevalent medical conditions are mental health issues (11.3%) and arthritis (10.9%), while 61.7% of residents report no medical ailments, similar to Regional Tas.'s 62.0%.
+Working-age individuals face notable health challenges due to elevated chronic condition rates.
+Bagdad has 17.1% of residents aged 65 and over (268 people), lower than Regional Tas.'s 24.9%.
+Senior health outcomes present some challenges, aligning with national rankings for the general population.

 Frequently Asked Questions - Health